dr-skot/diagramless/README.md

 ### load a puzzle

-Drag a `.puz` file onto the puzzle grid.
-Download `.puz` files from the [New York Times](https://www.nytimes.com/crosswords), for example.
+Drag any `.puz` file onto the puzzle grid.
+You can download such files from the [New York Times](https://www.nytimes.com/crosswords), for example.

 ### keys